top of page

 Audrey Hepburn in black and white, the Breakfast at Tiffany's look

-Perhaps no other fashion icon embodies classic sophistication quite like Audrey Hepburn.
-Her partnership with Hubert de Givenchy created some of the most memorable fashion moments in cinema history.
-The Little Black Dress she wore in "Breakfast at Tiffany's" became a masterclass in minimalist elegance, whilst her preference for cigarette pants paired with simple ballet flats demonstrated how casual wear could be equally refined.
-Hepburn's influence continues to dominate contemporary fashion, with modern designers frequently referencing her refined minimalism and graceful aesthetic.
+No other fashion icon embodies classic sophistication like Audrey Hepburn.
+Her partnership with Hubert de Givenchy produced some of cinema's most memorable fashion moments.
+The Little Black Dress she wore in "Breakfast at Tiffany's" became a masterclass in minimalist elegance.
+Additionally, her preference for cigarette pants and simple ballet flats showed how casual wear can be refined.
+Hepburn's influence remains strong in contemporary fashion, with modern designers frequently referencing her tasteful minimalism and graceful aesthetic.

 Grace Kelly: Royal Refinement